 When to Check with Your Doctor or Midwife

-• Asthma, heart disease, or diabetes
+• Asthma, heart disease, diabetes, or other chronic conditions

 • Bleeding or spotting

-• History of miscarriage or preterm labor
+• A history of miscarriage or preterm labor

-• Any other medical or obstetric concerns
+• Any other medical or pregnancy-related concerns

 Fitness Tips for Later in Pregnancy

-• Adjust intensity and duration as needed — fatigue is common in the third trimester.
+• Adjust intensity and duration as needed, fatigue is common in the third trimester.

 Final Thoughts